BoYangXDU/VMIL-ECM/README.md

 2. [MUULF Gulfport](https://github.com/GatorSense/MUUFLGulfport)
 3. [Avon](https://www.rit.edu/dirs/spectir-hyperspectral-airborne-2012)

-## License
-This source code is licensed under the license found in the LICENSE file in the root directory of this source tree.

-This product is Copyright (c) 2019 Bo Yang All rights reserved.

 ## Contact
 For any questions or feedback, please reach out to the authors or open an issue in the repository.